fleetingbytes/shell-scripts/notes-on-mktemp.md

 file name with some number of ‘Xs’ appended to it, for example /tmp/temp.XXXX.
 ```
-Again, we are talking file paths here, not file names.

 The description is overly strict.
+And again, we are talking file paths here, not file names.
 The template may be any file path.
 There is no need to attach any number of Xs.
-In such case no portion of such template will be overwritten and it will suffice for exactly one such file existing at a given time.
+In case of a template without trailing Xs, no portion will be overwritten and the template will suffice
+for exactly one such file existing at a given time.

 ```
 The trailing ‘Xs’ are replaced with the current process